Generated at: 2026-05-16 10:55:55

 3. Inform Relevant Personnel

-Inform staff on how to use the collected data and what tasks are required to continuously accumulate data (such as inputting into tools) to integrate data-driven sales operations.
+Inform the staff on how to use the collected data and what tasks are required to continuously accumulate data (such as inputting into tools) to integrate data-driven sales operations.

-4. Refine Through Operation
+4. Refine Through Operations

 ☆-☆-☆ Body End ☆-☆-☆